dflorez0/LuaOOPTutorial/README.md

 * CamelCase is used for easier reading (eg. aMethodName(), aLongNameProperty, ThisIsAClassInCamelCaseSyntax)
 * Indentation has to be 2 spaces wide
-* A semicolon at the end of the line is optional but to avoid ambiguity it should be placed at the end of each line (when declaring local property it is required thus to avoid errors it is better to put one at the end of each line). --TODO: verify
+* A semicolon at the end of the line is optional but to avoid ambiguity it should be placed at the end of each line (when declaring local property it is required thus to avoid errors it is better to put one at the end of each line).
 * One class by file, the file has the name of the class and the _.lua_ extension.
 * One method does one thing.
 As a rule of thumb, the definition of a method should fit on the screen.
 * Public methods are methods that can be used by an external user (object).
 If the method should not be used by an external user (object) it has to be private.
 * Each method should be unit tested (see **unit test**).
-* Each method has to be commented, excepted getters and setters.	--TODO: unclear "and contain getters and setters"
+* Each method has to be commented, except getters and setters.
 * Code duplicate is forbidden.
 If a code has to be duplicated it should be extracted and put in a method.

 ## Unit test ##
-To limit bugs, ensure each method does its work without error and follow methods evolution, they are unit tested.
+To limit bugs, ensure each method does its work without error and follow methods evolution, they are unit tested (Attention: This has nothing to do with the term "Unit" in Osmose).
 These tests check the result of a method against a predicted value for given parameters.
 If the tests are passed, the method has the required behaviour.
 If the tests fail, the method has an error in its behaviour and should be modified until all tests are passed.
-Unit tests are safety nets tracking methods behaviour and warning the developer if a method result change and limit bugs. 	--TODO: unclear
+Unit tests are safety nets tracking methods behaviour, and warn the developer if a method's result changes thus limiting bugs.
 ```lua
 luaunit = require('luaunit');
 Test = class {};